 In March 2020, the CLARIN-LV repository was set up.
 The CLARIN-LV repository implements the CLARIN mission in Latvia by collecting, documenting, curating and providing easy and sustainable long-term access to the digital Latvian language data and tools for a wide group of users: SSH research community, language technology developers, language teachers and students, and others (e.g. via citizen science).
 CLARIN-LV is thus committed to the long-term care and preservation of digital language resources and tools deposited in its repository.
 Access to the CLARIN-LV repository and its language resources and tools is open to the academic and research community, industry and also to the public, in accordance with Open Data Principles and FAIR Data Principles.
 The consortium agreement between seven consortium partners (universities, research centers and the National library) was signed in January, 2022.
 In January, 2023 CLARIN-LV has been certified as a Trustworthy Data Repository by the CoreTrustSeal (CTS) Standards and Certification Board and was officially recognized as a B-centre.

 CLARIN-LV regularly organizes conferences and seminars where various language resources and tools are introduced and their use in research and language technology creation.
-The work done in Latvia is summarized in several publications.
+The work done in Latvia is also summarized in several publications.

-Since 2018, activities of CLARIN-LV are supported through the targeted project “University of Latvia and institutes in the European Research Area – Excellency, activity, mobility, capacity”.
-Additional funding is provided through the State Research programme "Digital Resources of the Humanities" projects “Digital resources for humanities: integration and development” (October, 2020 - October, 2022) and "Towards Development of Open and FAIR Digital Humanities Ecosystem in Latvia (DHELI)"(since December, 2022), the State Research Programme "Letonika – Fostering a Latvian and European Society" project "Research on Modern Latvian Language and Development of Language Technology” (since 2022) and project "Language Technology Initiative" (since 2023).
+During 2018-2022 activities of CLARIN-LV were supported through the targeted project “University of Latvia and institutes in the European Research Area – Excellency, activity, mobility, capacity”.
+Additional funding was provided through the State Research programme "Digital Resources of the Humanities" projects “Digital resources for humanities: integration and development” (October, 2020 - October, 2022) .
+Today CLARIN-LV activities are supported through the State Research programme "Digital Resources of the Humanities" project "Towards Development of Open and FAIR Digital Humanities Ecosystem in Latvia (DHELI)"(since December, 2022), the State Research Programme "Letonika – Fostering a Latvian and European Society" project "Research on Modern Latvian Language and Development of Language Technology” (since 2022) and the European Union Recovery and Resiliance Mechanism Investment and the National Development Plan project "Language Technology Initiative" (since 2023).